Richard Gregg, MBA

 Biography

 As an environmentalist, Professor Gregg was a leader in the "Idle-Free" movement that encourages drivers to stop idling in order to protect our health and environment.
-He served as chairman of the "Idle-Free" Massachusetts Campaign of the American Lung Association, and his efforts to reduce motor vehicle air pollution resulted in a Massachusetts law—"An Act to Improve School Campus Air Quality"—that limits engine idling on every school property in the Commonwealth.
+He served as chairman of the "Idle-Free" Massachusetts Campaign of the American Lung Association, and his efforts to reduce motor vehicle air pollution resulted in a Massachusetts law — "An Act to Improve School Campus Air Quality" — that limits engine idling on every school property in the Commonwealth.
 The law was signed by Governor Deval Patrick in 2008 and ensures cleaner, safer air for the 1,000,000 young people who attend school and everyone else that works at and visits the schools.
-Professor Gregg was honored with the Healthy Air Award from the American Lung Association, and he was named as a "Climate Champion" by Clean Air Cool Planet, a non-profit organization that promotes solutions to global warming.
+Professor Gregg was honored with the Healthy Air Award from the American Lung Association, and he was named as a "Climate Champion" by Clean Air Cool Planet, a non-profit organization that creates partnerships in the Northeast to implement solutions to climate change and build constituencies for effective climate policies and actions.

 Professional Activities